 England face Croatia on Wednesday 17 June 2026 in their World Cup Group L opener, at AT&T Stadium in Arlington, Texas, with kick-off at 9pm UK time.

 England rock up after a record breaking qualifying run, while Croatia arrive with a squad full of experience, making this one a tough one to call.
-So without further ado, let’s get into how both teams World Cup history, potential lineups, and how they’ve matched up before.
+So without further ado, let’s get into both teams World Cup history, likely lineups, and how they’ve matched up before.
 And for anyone wanting to get involved in the action, we’ll also share our top England vs Croatia predictions.

 Key points: